Do you spend your week just trying to get by and you feel something is missing?

 A hidden temple that helped me find inner happiness

 While traveling in Taiwan, my husband, our friend and I went for the Chinese New Year, to the Beitou district.
-They have hot springs over there and beautiful walks to do, but the universe decided that wouldn’t be the plan for today.
+They have hot springs over there and beautiful walks to do, but the universe decided that, that wouldn’t be the plan for the day.
 In fact, we landed by accident in a place that would bring us great wisdom and insight about inner peace.

 We were walking around and saw a stone staircase going up a hill.
-We couldn’t see what was up there because of the trees and bushes, but we were curious.
+Even though we couldn’t see what was up there because of the trees and bushes, we were curious.
 We arrived at the top and saw a beautiful, small, Japanese style Buddhist temple.
 It is called the Puji temple.

 We felt like we had gone back in time in the Japanese Edo period.